 Once we receive your message we confirm immediately and arrange the right vehicle.
 For this route in particular, advance booking is strongly recommended vehicle availability in Tram Tau is limited.

-Before departure, we confirm your full name, passenger count, luggage, pickup address in Tram Tau, and your Mu Cang Chai drop-off.
-Driver and vehicle details will be sent via WhatsApp before pickup day.
+Upon booking, please provide your name, passenger number, luggage, pickup location in Tram Tau, and drop-off destination in Mu Cang Chai.
+The car and driver information will be sent to you via WhatsApp prior to pickup date.

-Your driver collects you from your homestay or any address in Tram Tau district.
-Bags loaded and the route confirmed (a specific village, terrace viewpoint area, or guesthouse in Mu Cang Chai is enough), the journey northeast on QL32 begins.
+The driver picks up you from your homestay or any point in Tram Tau district.
+With your bags packed and the pick-up spot confirmed (it can be a particular village, terrace view point, or a guesthouse in Mu Cang Chai), your trip northeast on QL32 begins.

 Travel Notes